eda-globetrotter/lucca-architettura-del-computer/README.md

 # lucca-architettura-del-computer
-Repository for notes and SystemC code for computer architecture
+Repository for notes and SystemC code regarding computer architecture